bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 * 55°C for 15 minutes
 * Hold at 10°C

-- [ ] Bring BLT and TB1 to room temp and vortex.
-Do not centrifuge.
 - [ ] Add 0.4–6 µL DNA to each well of a 96-well PCR plate so that the total input amount is 20–100 ng.
 - [ ] If DNA volume < 6 µL, add nuclease-free water to the DNA samples to bring the total volume to 6 µL.
 - [ ] Vortex BLT vigorously for 10 seconds to resuspend.
 Repeat as necessary.
 - [ ] Combine 2.2µL of BLT and 2.2µL of TB1 to prepare the Tagmentation Master Mix.
-Multiply each volume by the number of samples being processed.
+Multiply each volume by the number of samples being processed. \**Note: This volume includes 10% extra volume for reagent waste.*
 - [ ] Vortex the Tagmentation Master Mix thoroughly to resuspend.
-- [ ] Divide the Tagmentation Master Mix volume equally into an 8-tube strip.
+- [ ] Divide the Tagmentation Master Mix volume equally into an 8-tube strip. \**Note: This only applies if doing >8 samples.*
 - [ ] Transfer 4 μl Tagmentation Master Mix from the 8-tube strip to each well of the plate containing a sample.
 Use fresh tips for each sample column.
 - [ ] Discard the 8-tube strip after the Tagmentation Master Mix has been dispensed.
 - [ ] Pipette each sample 10 times to resuspend.